• Menu

 Condiments and Sandwich Construction Tips

-• Some prefer to layer condiments between inner layers, for example, between cheese and meat slices towards the sandwich’s middle.
+• Some prefer to layer condiments between inner layers, such as cheese and meat slices, towards the sandwich’s middle.
 Doing this creates a moisture barrier between wet ingredients and the bread.

-• Other cautious sandwich makers like to pack condiments separately and add at the last minute.
+• Other cautious sandwich makers like to pack condiments separately and add them at the last minute.

 • Then, there are the sandwich thrill-seekers who believe a hefty layer of condiment on the bread helps prevent sogginess.